 04 of 32

 While shopping for supplies at their local farm store, Megan and Aaron Austin's three children spied the stock tanks.
 "A pool!" they begged.
 The Austins did some quick mental measuring, realized it would fit, and added the tank to their order.

-They found the perfect spot for the pool: in the middle of a garden with raised beds that is fenced off to keep it safe from animals (including the family dog).
-Positioned by a water faucet, the tank is surrounded by smooth river rocks.
+They quickly found the perfect spot for the pool: in the middle of a garden with raised beds that is fenced off to keep it safe from animals (including the family dog).
+Positioned near a water faucet, the tank is surrounded by smooth river rocks.
 To keep the water clean, the kids rinse their feet in a shallow bucket before entering the pool.
 When the water looks dirty, the Austins siphon it with a short hose and water the nearby garden beds.
 The siphon also works like a vacuum to help remove debris from the bottom of the pool.
-The tank also leans slightly for easy draining when they don't use the siphon.
+The tank leans slightly for easy draining when they don't use the siphon.

 05 of 32

 Michael and Cali Wartko of Akron, Ohio, love to travel in their spare time.
 But when they're home in the summer, they hang out with their dogs in the stock tank pool, which they glammed-up by pouring a gravel foundation and building a wooden deck to support the tank and keep it level.
 To maintain it, the Wartkos connected an above-ground pool pump and filter and shock the pool weekly.

 Other additions include curved wooden benches, a retractable privacy screen, zero-gravity chairs, tropical plants, tikis, and torch lights.
 A round hot tub cover keeps the pool clean and helps it retain its temperature.
 Magnetic pool lights add ambiance in the evening.Continue to 7 of 32 below.

 Lots of Extras